Applied Microbiology

 Guest Risk

-Allergic rhinitis, eczema flares, asthma exacerbation — affecting 15–20% of the Indian population.
+Allergic rhinitis, eczema flares, and asthma exacerbation, affecting 15 to 20% of the Indian population.

 Salmonella spp.